dhayanth-dharma/dhayanth-dharma/README.md

 - 👋 Hi, I’m @dhayanth-dharma
 - 👀 I’m interested in creating perfectly crafted software components
-- 🌱 I’m currently learning Msc
+- 🌱 I have completed MSc Com.Science
-- 📫 Reach me on dhayanthdharma@gmail.com
+- 📫 Reach me out dhayanthdharma@gmail.com

 <!---
 dhayanth-dharma/dhayanth-dharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.